-- 21. Paragraphs 6.10-6.13 of the Due Process Handbook include the criteria for annual improvements.
-To meet these criteria, the proposed solution would need to be limited to: - (a) clarifying the wording in an Accounting Standard, which involves either replacing unclear wording in existing Accounting Standards or providing requirements where an absence of requirements is causing concern; or - (b) correcting relatively minor unintended consequences, oversights or conflicts between existing requirements. - 22.
-We think our proposed solution regarding Appendix A of IFRS 9 (see Appendix A to this agenda paper) meets the first of these criteria.
-As explained earlier, we think that deleting the reference to 'transaction price' (as defined in IFRS 15) would improve the understandability of IFRS 9.
-Such an amendment would maintain consistency with the principles and requirements in IFRS 9 and would not propose a new (or change an existing) principle or requirement.
+- 32. Paragraphs 6.10-6.13 of the Due Process Handbook include the criteria for annual improvements.
+To meet these criteria, the proposed solution would need to be limited to: - (a) clarifying the wording in an Accounting Standard, which involves either replacing unclear wording in existing Accounting Standards or providing requirements where an absence of requirements is causing concern; or - (b) correcting relatively minor unintended consequences, oversights or conflicts between existing requirements. - 33.
+We think that our proposed solution, as set out in Appendix A to this agenda paper, meets these criteria.
+As we explained earlier, we think that amending paragraph 5.1.3 of IFRS 9 would correct a relatively minor oversight between existing requirements and deleting the reference to 'transaction price' (as defined in IFRS 15) from Appendix A to IFRS 9 would improve the understandability of the Accounting Standard.
+These amendments would maintain consistency with the principles and requirements in IFRS 15 and would not propose a new (or change an existing) principle or requirement.